hugojosefson/html2object/Readme.md

   Converts an HTML string to a JS object, ready for consumption by a JS single page web app.

+  Useful when consuming a hypermedia API which produces HTML rather than JSON.

 [![Build Status](https://travis-ci.org/hugojosefson/html2object.png)](https://travis-ci.org/hugojosefson/html2object)

 ## Installation